 Use In Specific Populations

-Reproduction studies have been performed in rats given doses up to 1,050 mg/kg/day (approximately half of the recommended human dose on a body surface area basis) and have revealed no evidence of impaired fertility or harm to the fetus due to TIMENTIN.
+Reproduction studies have been performed in rats given doses up to 1,050 mg/kg/day (approximately half of the recommended human dose based on body surface area) and have revealed no evidence of harm to the fetus due to TIMENTIN.
 There are, however, no adequate and well-controlled studies in pregnant women.
 Because animal reproduction studies are not always predictive of human response, this drug should be used during pregnancy only if clearly needed.

 It is not known whether ticarcillin or clavulanic acid is excreted in human milk.
 Because many drugs are excreted in human milk, caution should be exercised when TIMENTIN is administered to a nursing woman.